chfour/nixos/README.md

 # this is my NixOS flake

-im relatively a beginner but i really like this distro can you tell
+im relatively new to it but i really like this distro can you tell

-uses nixpkgs/nixos-unstable and home-manager :3
+uses nixpkgs/nixos-unstable and home-manager

 ## `machines`